William Luther Pierce: American Nazi Party

 Afterwards, Pierce moved his family to Virginia.
 His wife became a university math teacher, and initially supporting Pierce in his aims.
 However, she did not agree with his political views.
 Pierce started a gun sales business, which sold machine guns.
 Due to the Gun Control Act of 1968, the business closed.
 He was the best educated associate of Rockwell, as well as the party's most enthusiastic promoter of violent action, believing that a National Socialist revolution required violence.
 Despite this he did not participate in the group's street actions.
 Pierce advocated Nordic superiority within the movement and said the leaders of the group should only come from "pure Germanic stock".
 He disliked and insulted ANP member John Patler on account of his ethnically Greek background, as did high ranking ANP member Matt Koehl.
-When, as a result of Patler's influence, Rockwell argued for a broader definition of the white race (including Slavs and Mediterraneans as white), Pierce and Koehl abhorred the idea and resisted, resulting in a schism in the partly leadership, though Rockwell eventually prevailed.
+When, as a result of Patler's influence, Rockwell argued for a broader definition of the white race (including Slavs and Mediterraneans as white), Pierce and Koehl abhorred the idea and resisted, resulting in a schism in the party leadership, though Rockwell eventually prevailed.